bioinfolabic/protein_folding_datasets/README.md

 ## Program Heamap Kabsch RMSD
 ### ▪ dataset_heatmap_kabsch.py:
-Python program that, starting from the 1000 datasets of a protein, creates a .npy array from which the initial and final heatmap will be created.
-To run the program you need to change the program folder, the name of the datasets and the folder where the output files will be saved, as indicated in the program:
+Python program that, from the pathways, creates a .npy array from which the initial and final heatmaps will be created.
+To run the program simply change the following data by the desired input files:

 ```
 number_pathway = 1000                                                 # number of datasets / pathways
 path_pathways = '/home/bruna/teste/13FIBO/'                           # file folder
 filename = 'ABBABBABABBAB_pathwaystep3000_'+ str(i) +'_pathways.txt'  # name of datasets / pathways
 ```

 ### ▪ generate_dataset:
 Examples of outputs from the previous program.